VirgilSecurity/virgil-sdk-javascript/documentation/get-started/encrypted-storage.md

 ## <a name="head2"></a> Set Up Your Clients
-Setup the client-side to provide your users with an access token after their registration at your Application Server to authenticate them for further operations and transmit their **Virgil Cards** to the server.
-Configure the client-side using the [Setup Guide](/documentation/guides/configuration/client-configuration.md).
+Set up the client side to provide your users with an access token after their registration at your Application Server to authenticate them for further operations and transmit their **Virgil Cards** to the server.
+Configure the client side using the [Setup Guide](/documentation/guides/configuration/client-configuration.md).

 ## <a name="head3"></a> Register Users
 Now you need to register the users who will encrypt data.

-In order to encrypt a data each user must have his own tools, which allow him to perform cryptographic operations, and these tools must contain the necessary information to identify users.
+In order to encrypt a data, each user must have his own tools, which allow him to perform cryptographic operations, and these tools must contain the necessary information to identify users.
 In Virgil Security, these tools are the Virgil Key and the Virgil Card.

 ![Virgil Card](/documentation/img/Card_introduct.png "Create Virgil Card")